-The International Journal of Mass Emergencies and Disasters (IJMED) is published by the International Research Committee on Disasters, which is RC 39 of the International Sociological Association (ISA).
-As the official journal of the IRCD, IJMED focuses on the social and behavioral aspects of relatively sudden collective stress situations typically referred to as disasters or mass emergencies.
+The International Journal of Mass Emergencies and Disasters (IJMED) is published by the International Sociological Association's Research Committee on the Sociology of Disasters, (ISA RC39).
+As the official journal of RC39, IJMED focuses on the social and behavioral aspects of relatively sudden collective stress situations typically referred to as disasters or mass emergencies.
 To increase dissemination of scholarly research on disasters to other disciplines and, especially, to scholars in developing countries, back issues (older than three years) are available free of charge.

 The Journal addresses issues of theory, research, planning, and policy.
 The central purpose is publication of results of scientific research, theoretical and policy studies, and scholarly accounts of such events as floods and earthquakes, explosions and massive fires, disorderly crowds and riots, energy cut-offs and power blackouts, toxic chemical poisonings and nuclear radiation exposures, and similar types of crisis-generating situations.
 Its audience inc specialists within various areas of research and teaching plus people working in the field who are responsible for mitigative, preparedness, response, or recovery actions.

 While each issue of the Journal typically deals with a variety of relevant topics, special issues on particular subjects are published whenever possible to bring together a set of articles on a specific problem area.
 Since the Journal is intended to provide an international forum, contributions from and about all sections of the world are encouraged.
 Priority is given to those writing with cross-cultural data or implications.